Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

 \subsection{The Effectiveness and Robustness of CLPI in DR Grading}

-{\bf Comparison with SOTA algorithms:} Table \ref{tab.messidorCmp} lists the comparison between CLPI and some recent SOTA papers, including VNXK \cite{vo2016new}, CKML \cite{vo2016new} Zoom-in-Net \cite{Wang2017Zoom}, AFN \cite{Lin2018Framework} and Semi+Adv \cite{zhouCVPR2019}.
-Wherein, VNXK and CKML are similar methods with different kernel strategies.
-Zoom-in-Net explores the suspicious regions in fundus image in an unsupervised way for DR grading.
+{\bf Comparison with SOTA algorithms:} Table \ref{tab.messidorCmp} lists the comparison between CLPI and some recent SOTA papers, including VNXK (VGGNet with extra kernel) \cite{vo2016new}, CKML (CNN-combined kernels with multiple losses network)\cite{vo2016new} Zoom-in-Net \cite{Wang2017Zoom}, AFN (Attention fusion network)\cite{Lin2018Framework} and Semi+Adv (semi-supervised and adversarial architecture) \cite{zhouCVPR2019}.
+VNXK and CKML are similar methods with different kernel strategies.
+Zoom-in-Net explores the suspicious regions of the fundus images in an unsupervised way for DR grading.
 AFN transmits lesion attention for DR grading in an offline way.
 Semi+Adv utilizes pixel-level lesion information to improve DR grading performance.
-All the algorithms are under the same evaluation protocols as presented in Zoom-in-Net and Semi+Adv.
-We can see that our CLPI achieves outstanding performance by comparing to the SOTA algorithms in most cases.
+All these algorithms are under the same evaluation protocols as presented in Zoom-in-Net and Semi+Adv.
+As seen in Table \ref{tab.messidorCmp}, our CLPI achieves superior performance to the SOTA algorithms in most cases.
+Some possible explanations include 1) The frameworks of VNXK, CKML and Zoom-in-Net not take the lesion annotations into consideration.
+2) AFN learns an attention network which relies on both the lesion features and the entire images as parallel input.
+Therefore, AFN may not easily achieve favorable performance when the numbers of the lesion and grade annotations are imbalanced.
+The proposed lesion attention is initiated by the lesion annotation and then fine-tuned by the image-level annotations, which can alleviate the imbalanced issues between the lesion and grade annotations.
 Moreover, trained with the same lesion and grade datasets in {\em IDRiD} and {\em Messidor-1}, the CLPI achieves comparable performance with \cite{zhouCVPR2019} that utilizes pixel-level lesion annotations.

 {\bf Comparison with Senior Ophthalmologists:}